Meghalaya Pradesh Congress Committee

-The Meghalaya Pradesh Congress Committee (or Meghalaya PCC) is the unit of the Indian National Congress for the state of Meghalaya, India.
+The Meghalaya Pradesh Congress Committee (or MPCC) is the unit of the Indian National Congress for the state of Meghalaya, India.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections in Meghalaya.
 Its head office is situated at the Congress Bhawan, Thana Road in Shillong.

 The present President of Meghalaya Pradesh Congress Committee is Vincent Pala.